 The date 9/11 is a date that the majority of Americans not only will never forget but can remember like it happened yesterday.
 I can still remember exactly where I was and what I was doing when I heard the news of what was happening on the morning of September 11, 2001.
 I believe it is important to never forget because of the impact it had and still has on our nation.
-The need for prayer in our country and world right now is something we as the church must meet.
+Remembering 9/11 in church is important because of the impact it had and still has on our nation.
+The church must meet the need for prayer in our country and world.

 Lord God we pray that you shine through your church to draw those who are lost and trapped in deception.
 Please remove the scales from their eyes so that they may see the true Savior and repent of their sins.
 For we give you all praise that you opened our eyes who were once blind as well.